geofftaylor/connect-sidecar/README.md

 ### FastScripts
 If you saved the script in your user scripts folder (`/Users/<your username>/Library/Scripts`), it will be available in the FastScripts menu, and you can assign a keyboard shortcut in FastScript's preferences.

+## Notes
+* This script will probably break with each major version of macOS.
+It may break with minor versions as well.
+* I'll attempt to update the script when new macOS versions are released, but it may take some time.